Photo by Justin Luebke. 6 minute read.

 It is really important to stay vigilant—remember that you got here because you got good at the little things, but if you let them slide you could end up sliding back big time.

 Another thing to watch out for is backward rationalization.
 This means that you convince yourself that you’re doing well enough to watch a little porn.
+(Intentionally “weaning” off of porn is not necessary and can be ultimately unhelpful.)
 Maybe you convince yourself that you deserve a reward, maybe you believe you aren’t officially struggling anymore, that you are someone who can now moderate your porn patterns.
-No matter how you spin it, this type of rational is the same “just this once” mentality that got you stuck in bad habits in the first place.
+No matter how you spin it, this type of rationale is the same “just this once” mentality that got you stuck in unhealthy and unwanted habits in the first place.

 Even after long streaks of victories, things like urges, depression, anxiety, or triggers can crop up regularly.
 In fact, it is almost a guarantee that they will.
 Don’t get discouraged because you aren’t “cured” yet.
 If you expect life to become challenge-free through your recovery, you’re in for a letdown.
 Keep moving forward.